virt-manager/virt-manager/INSTALL.md

 ## Pre-requisite software

-A detailed dependency list can be found in [virt-manager.spec](virt-manager.spec) file.
+A detailed dependency list can be found in [virt-manager.spec.in](virt-manager.spec.in) file.

 Minimum version requirements of major components: